METIS-MICOR/rad_ecg/README.md

 ## Todo List

 ### Short term
+- [ ] Extension for S&P
+  - Build the ability to submit a template avg to extract relevant metrics.
+  - Build in new py file
 - [ ] Add overall progbar with standard log output
 - [ ] slider.py
   - [ ] Add stumpy wave search for anomaly detection